-Under the current schedule, the first Formula Fund disbursements are planned to occu as early as April 2019.
-The first Discretionary and Intercommunity competitive grant agreements are anticipated to be effective by July 2019.
+Under the current schedule, the first Formula Fund solicitation notice will be issued no later than August 1, 2018 with the first funding disbursements occurring as early as April 2019.
+The first Discretionary and Intercommunity competitive grant solicitations are anticipated to be issued in October 2018 and the first agreements effective by July 2019.

 About the STIF's Components